antiSocialNet/antisocial-friends/README.md

 ## socket.io feeds

-Accepted friends establish socket.io connections to update each other about activity.
+Accepted friends cat establish full duplex socket.io connections to update each other about activity.
 Posts, photos, IM etc are sent to the friend or groups of friends in audiences.
 The details of the messages are application specific but the mechanism for sending and responding to messages is driven by `data` and `backfill` events received by the application.

 ## Events
-You can handle the following events as needed.
+The application should handle the following events as needed.

 ### new-friend-request: a new friend request received
 Relevant details are in user (a user instance) and friend (a friend instance).
-Typically would be used to notify the user of the pending friend request.
+This event would typically be used to notify the user of the pending friend request.
 ```
 antisocialApp.on('new-friend-request', function (user, friend) {
   console.log('antisocial new-friend-request %s %j', user.username, friend.remoteEndPoint);
 });
 ```

-### new-friend: a new friend
+### new-friend: a new friend relationship has been accepted
+Both the requestor and the requestee recieve this event.
 Relevant details are in user (a user instance) and friend (a friend instance).
-Typically would be used to notify the user that their requests has been approved and the user's friends that they have a new friend.
+This event would typically be used to notify the user that their requests has been approved and perhaps notify the user's friends that they have a new friend.
 ```
 antisocialApp.on('new-friend', function (user, friend) {
   console.log('antisocial new-friend %s %j', user.username, friend.remoteEndPoint);